zulip/zulip/docs/front-end-build-process.md

 Most of the existing JS in Zulip is written in IIFE-wrapped modules, one per file in the static/js directory.
-When running Zulip in development mode, each file is loaded seperately.
+When running Zulip in development mode, each file is loaded separately.
 In production mode (and when creating a release tarball using tools/build-release-tarball), JavaScript files are concatenated and minified.